mp911de/logstash-gelf/src/site/markdown/syslog-level-mapping.md

 # Syslog level mapping

-Gelf requires a syslog level which is an integer.
-There are several ways how to determine that. log4j for example has an built-in mapping.
+Gelf requires a syslog level that is an integer.
+There are several ways how to determine that. log4j, for example, has a built-in mapping.
 To keep the style consistent over various logging frameworks this is the way how it works:

 ## log4j2